 ‘Do you wanna build a snowman?’
 My daughter (Izzy) certainly did!
 So for her 5th birthday party, we put on a Frozen extravaganza for 14 of her friends!
 Planning the Frozen party games was such fun, and of course, it was even more fun running them!

 The party kicked off with a ‘Decorate Elsa’s castle’ activity.
 We did a spot of reusing and recycling to make the castle and Mr Made By Me (hubby Martin) did a grand job!
-I’ve found a great supplier for super glamorous cardboard castles for any future Made By Me parties.
+I’ve found a great supplier for super glamorous cardboard castles for any future Made By Me Craft Parties.
 This activity was more popular than I had imagined and the girls kept going back to add a few more jewels and embellishments throughout the party.

-Next up was ‘Do You Wanna Build a Snowman?’ and we split the girls into teams and asked 4 unsuspecting parents to be our victims (er … I mean, Olafs).
+Next up was ‘Do You Wanna Build a Snowman?’
+We split the girls into teams and asked 4 unsuspecting parents to be our victims (er … I mean, Olafs).
 Each team had a roll of toilet paper, 3 buttons, a carrot nose and a scarf and they had to dress up their adult as Olaf.
 Cue lots of laughter and fun!

 We finished up the party with some quieter games of ‘Pin the Nose on Olaf ‘and ‘Frozen musical statues’.

 If you would like me to run a Frozen themed craft party for your child, contact me for details at firstname.lastname@example.org

 Thanks for reading!
 If you would like more Frozen party inspiration, check out my Frozen party decorations blog post.
 I had so much fun making them!